 Comprehensive loss includes net loss and net unrealized gains and losses on marketable securities, which are presented in a single continuous statement.
-Accumulated other comprehensive income (loss) is disclosed in the statements of redeemable convertible preferred stock and stockholders' equity (deficit), and is stated net of related tax effects, if any.
+Accumulated other comprehensive income (loss) is disclosed in the condensed balance sheets, and is stated net of related tax effects, if any.